pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/learning-OMP-3.2-production-1.png)

-You will see the copyedited files are now available in the __Production Ready Files panel__.
+You will see the copyedited files are now available in the __Production Ready Files__ panel.

-In the Workflow >Production tab, you can assign participants (such as a Production Editor) to the Production stage of the workflow and communicate with participants in the Production Discussions panel.
+In the Workflow > Production tab, you can assign participants (such as a Production Editor) to the Production stage of the workflow and communicate with participants in the Production Discussions panel.

 ![](./assets/learning-OMP-3.2-production-2.png)